 Each authorization option is briefly described below:

-Azure Active Directory (Azure AD): Azure AD is Microsoft's cloud-based identity and access management service.
-Azure AD integration is available for the Blob, File, Queue and Table services.
-With Azure AD, you can assign fine-grained access to users, groups, or applications via role-based access control (RBAC).
-For information about Azure AD integration with Azure Storage, see Authorize with Azure Active Directory.
+Microsoft Entra ID: Microsoft Entra is Microsoft's cloud-based identity and access management service.
+Microsoft Entra ID integration is available for the Blob, File, Queue and Table services.
+With Microsoft Entra ID, you can assign fine-grained access to users, groups, or applications via role-based access control (RBAC).
+For information about Microsoft Entra ID integration with Azure Storage, see Authorize with Microsoft Entra ID.

-Azure Active Directory Domain Services (Azure AD DS) authorization for Azure Files.
-Azure Files supports identity-based authorization over Server Message Block (SMB) through Azure AD DS.
+Microsoft Entra Domain Services authorization for Azure Files.
+Azure Files supports identity-based authorization over Server Message Block (SMB) through Microsoft Entra Domain Services.
 You can use RBAC for fine-grained control over a client's access to Azure Files resources in a storage account.
 For more information regarding Azure Files authentication using domain services, see Azure Files identity-based authorization.

 Active Directory (AD) authorization for Azure Files.
 Azure Files supports identity-based authorization over SMB through AD.
 Your AD domain service can be hosted on on-premises machines or in Azure VMs.
 SMB access to Files is supported using AD credentials from domain joined machines, either on-premises or in Azure.
 You can use RBAC for share level access control and NTFS DACLs for directory and file level permission enforcement.
 For more information regarding Azure Files authentication using domain services, see Azure Files identity-based authorization.